 Using a shorthand method, I sketched out the user flows for the major interactions between the user and product.

-Based on the research and feedback obtained, I transformed the paper sketches into Hi-fi wireframes using Sketch so I could conduct some tests with real users.
+Based on the research and feedback obtained, I whipped up some sketches and wireframes using Sketch so I could conduct some tests with real users.

 Using a word map-like strategy, I came up with representative elements for the logo.
 Since the app works like an alarm, I decided to name it "Chimer".
 The bell is tilted forwards to reflect the sense of the current fast-paced life and the highlight of green on the side is to reflect the concept of sustainability.